oracle/odpi/samples/README.txt

-This directory contains tests for ODPI-C. All of the test executables can be built using the supplied Makefile.
-The test executables will be placed in the subdirectory "build" and can be run from there.
+This directory contains samples for ODPI-C. All of the executables can be built using the supplied Makefile.
+The executables will be placed in the subdirectory "build" and can be run from there.

-Some tests require the latest Database features.
+Some samples require the latest Database features.
 TestBFILE needs to write to the physical directory that the database can read from, so it will generally fail unless it is run on the same machine as the database.

-To run the tests:
+To run the samples:

-  - Set the environment variable OCI_INC_DIR to the location of the OCI header files, for example on Linux and macOS:

-      export OCI_INC_DIR=/opt/oracle/instantclient/sdk/include

   - On Linux, set LD_LIBRARY_PATH to the location of the Oracle client libraries and to the directory containing the ODPI-C library, for